British Columbia: Government and politics

-The lieutenant governor, Janet Austin, is the Crown's representative in the province.
+The lieutenant governor, Wendy Lisogar-Cocchia, is the Crown's representative in the province.
 During the absence of the lieutenant governor, the Governor in Council (federal Cabinet) may appoint an administrator to execute the duties of the office.
 This is usually the chief justice of British Columbia.
 British Columbia is divided into regional districts as a means to better enable municipalities and rural areas to work together at a regional level.

-British Columbia has an 87-member elected Legislative Assembly, elected by the plurality voting system, though from 2003 to 2009 there was significant debate about switching to a single transferable vote system called BC-STV.
-The government of the day appoints ministers for various portfolios, what are officially part of the Executive Council, of whom the premier is chair.
+British Columbia has a 93-member elected legislative assembly, elected by the plurality voting system, though from 2003 to 2009 there was significant debate about switching to a single transferable vote system called BC-STV.
+The government of the day appoints ministers for various portfolios, what are officially part of the Executive Council, of whom the province's premier is chair.

 The province is currently governed by the British Columbia New Democratic Party (BC NDP) under Premier David Eby.
 The 2017 provincial election saw the Liberal Party take 43 seats, the NDP take 41, and the British Columbia Green Party take 3.
 No party met the minimum of 44 seats for a majority, therefore leading to the first minority government since 1953.
-Following the election, the Greens entered into negotiations with both the Liberals and NDP, eventually announcing they would support the current NDP minority.
+Following the election, the Greens entered into negotiations with both the Liberals and NDP, eventually announcing they would support an NDP minority government.
 Previously, the right-of-centre British Columbia Liberal Party governed the province for 16 years between 2001 and 2017, and won the largest landslide election in British Columbia history in 2001, with 77 of 79 seats.
 The legislature became more evenly divided between the Liberals and NDP following the 2005 (46 Liberal seats of 79) and 2009 (49 Liberal seats of 85) provincial elections.
-The NDP and its predecessor the Co-operative Commonwealth Federation (CCF) have been the main opposition force to right-wing parties since the 1930s and have ruled with majority governments in 1972–1975 and 1991–2001.
+The NDP and its predecessor the Co-operative Commonwealth Federation (CCF) have been the main opposition force to right-wing parties since the 1930s and have governed with majority governments in 1972–1975, 1991–2001 and since 2020 (with a minority government from 2017 to 2020).
 The Green Party plays a larger role in the politics of British Columbia than Green parties do in most other jurisdictions in Canada.
 After a breakthrough election in 2001 (12.39 percent), the party's vote share declined (2005 – 9.17 percent, 2009 – 8.09 percent, 2013 – 8.13 percent) before increasing again to a record high of 16.84 percent at the 2017 election.